DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

     Teach in England if you trained outside the UK: "/non-uk-teachers/teach-in-england-if-you-trained-overseas" Apply for your visa to teach in England: "/non-uk-teachers/visas-for-non-uk-teachers" Apply for your visa to train to teach in England: "/non-uk-teachers/visas-for-non-uk-trainees"
 promo_content:
 date: "2021-05-27"
 image: "static/content/hero-images/0002.jpg"
 backlink: "../../"
+inset_text:
+  applications-open:
+    text: |-
+      <a href="https://get-a-teacher-relocation-payment.education.gov.uk/">International relocation payment applications for teachers and salaried trainees who started their job or course in September 2023 are now open</a>.You must apply by 31 October 2023.

+      <p> If you are a trainee on a fee-paying course, you do not need to apply. <a href="#fee_paying">Learn more about the process for fee paying courses</a>.</p>
 keywords:
   - International
   - Overseas